MicheleBarucca97/StreamDataAnalytics/README.md

 # StreamDataAnalytics
 Introduction
 ============
-The project aims to creating a streaming ETL pipeline, that ingests events from Wikipedia, transforms them through a script in python and loads them into destination storage systems, in this case Kafka.
+The project aims to create a streaming ETL pipeline, that ingests events from Wikipedia, transforms them through a script in python and loads them into destination storage systems, in this case Kafka.

 What is Kafka?
 ------------